2026 수특 영독연 14강 변형문제 (12-18번)

 15 세포의 성장과 지속 사이의 균형

-But a cell can only grow so much, as larger cells require more nutrients, and the cell runs up against a basic principle of physics — as a sphere ____ bigger, its interior increases to a greater degree than its surface area.
+But a cell can only grow so much, as larger cells require more nutrients, and the cell runs up against a basic principle of physics — as a sphere gets bigger, its interior increases to a greater degree than its surface ____

-This ____ a balance between growth and persistence.
+This achieves ____ balance between growth and persistence.

 16 단기적인 반복 연습과 장기 기억

-In a study, Iowa State University researchers read people lists of words, and then asked for each list ____ be recited back either right away, after fifteen seconds of rehearsal, or after fifteen seconds of doing very simple math problems that prevented rehearsal.
+In a study, Iowa State University ____ read people lists of words, and then asked for each list to be recited back either right away, after fifteen seconds of rehearsal, or after fifteen seconds of doing very simple math problems that prevented rehearsal.

 The group distracted ____ math problems finished last.